 The Ethernet Topology Model, defined in the “ietf-eth-te-topology” YANG module of [CLIENT-TOPO]

-The WSON Topology Model or, alternatively, the Flexi-grid Topology model is used to report the DWDM network topology (e.g., ROADMs and links) depending on whether the DWDM optical network is based on fixed grid or flexible-grid.
+The WSON Topology Model or, alternatively, the Flexi-grid Topology model is used to report the fixed-grid or, respectively, the flexible-grid DWDM network topology (e.g., ROADMs and OMS links).

-The Ethernet Topology is used to report the access links between the IP routers and the edge ROADMs.
+The Ethernet Topology Model is used to report the Ethernet access links on the edge ROADMs.

 Required YANG models at the Packet MPIs